am-maneaters/create-arcgis-react/readme.md

 <h2>Create ArcGIS React App</h2>
 </div>

-Create React apps with ArcGIS pre-configured.
+Quickly set up a new project using React + ArcGIS Maps SDK!
+This template comes bundled with a few common dev tools to help get you up and running in no time.

+- ⚛️ React
+- 🔑 Typescript
+- 🗺 ArcGIS Maps SDK for JS
 - ⚡️ Vite
 - 🎨 Tailwind
 - 🧱 Calcite Components
-- ⚛️ React
-- 🗺 ArcGIS Maps SDK for JS
-- 🔑 Typescript
 - 🧹 ESLint